Skip to content

 WorkflowNodes --> Logic[Flow & Logic Nodes]

-• Processing / Built-In Nodes — transform data, call APIs, handle JSON, etc.
+• Built‑in nodes — transform data, call APIs, work with files, etc.

 You can browse all available node types in the Node Library or by category: